 I just gently shake the ants off the peonies before bringing them inside.
 I have also heard you can dip them upside down in a bucket of cold water to get the ants off (ie drown the ants).

 We Could All Use A Little Support: Like most women, most peonies need a little support and without it they will flop over onto the ground.
 Think of it as Spanx for your flowers.
-I use the basic round metal peony rings that stake into the ground.
+I use the basic three legged metal peony rings that stake into the ground.

 And then you’ve just wasted a peony bloom, and a peony bloom is a horrible thing to waste!